About the Prosecutor

 The county prosecutor is a constitutional officer, nominated and appointed by the Governor with the consent of the State Senate.
 County prosecutors serve in their individual jurisdictions as the foremost representative of the executive branch of government in the enforcement of the criminal law.
 The various county prosecutors have been given the power to use all reasonable and lawful diligence for the detection, arrest, indictment and conviction of offenders against the laws of the State.
 Each prosecutor is given, by statute, within his or her jurisdiction, the same powers as the Attorney General of the State.

 In order to complete the mission of detection, arrest, indictment and conviction of persons committing crimes within a county, the prosecutor employs a staff of lawyers, investigators and support personnel.
 The members of the staff, in addition to performing their assigned duties, must cooperate with each other, municipal police departments and the public.
 The Hudson County Prosecutor's Office currently has a staff in excess of 350 that includes assistant prosecutors, detectives, and clerical and support personnel.
 The investigative division of the office is supplemented by officers employed by the County Sheriff and the county's 12 municipalities.
-It is the second largest county prosecutor's office in the State of New Jersey and the second busiest county prosecutor's office in the State, reviewing over 11,000 adult criminal complaints, and over 7300 juvenile criminal complaints in 2012.
+It is the second largest county prosecutor's office in the State of New Jersey and the second busiest county prosecutor's office in the State.

 On the pages contained on this web site you will find information concerning the operation of the Hudson County Prosecutor's Office and issues of interest to the public.
 We welcome your comments and input, so please send us an e-mail at email@example.com or contact the office by phone or mail.